How to evaluate the benefits, costs and your preferences to find the right rewards card

 Assuming you like flexibility and redeeming for travel, the PNC card can make some sense, since you’re getting 2 percent back when redeeming on travel.
 It also comes with a 30,000-“mile” sign-up bonus, which is worth $300 on travel.
-There are other cards that operate similarly, such as the Capital One Venture (annual fee: $59, waived first year) and Barclaycard Arrival (annual fee: $89, waived first year), both of which are offering higher sign-up bonuses than PNC’s version.
+There are other cards that operate similarly, such as the Capital One Venture (annual fee: $59, waived first year), which offers higher sign-up bonuses than PNC’s version.

 The Costco card could be worth it if you spend a lot on those bonus categories: gas, dining out, travel and at Costco.
 Using it anywhere else nets you only 1 percent back, which is inferior to the PNC card and others like it.
 However, the reward is in cash, which is more flexible than a statement credit for travel.